 I’ve been living in Finland for the last decade and though I only lived in Helsinki for a total of five years, I’ve grown fond of the city’s laid-back lifestyle despite its high cost of living.
 I’ll try to provide as much useful information to you guys as I tackle some of my local tips on the things to do in Helsinki for first-time visitors!

-However, this post aims to give visitors a great overview of what to expect and the cool things to do in Helsinki.
-I’ll concentrate on places which the locals would also enjoy going to and not just the main touristic places which every single other blog post already have (but I’ll include them in here, as well).
+However, this post (Helsinki travel guide) aims to give visitors a great overview of what to expect and the cool things to do in Helsinki.
+I’ll concentrate on places which the locals would also enjoy going to and not just the main touristic places which every single other blog post already has (but I’ll include them in here, as well).

 Nonetheless, there are also tons of other places to visit in Finland and quite a few are easily accessible from the capital and can be done on a day trip from Helsinki!
-There are also different sort of tours in Helsinki you can partake to see more of the city in short amount of time.
-Check out some acitivities in Helsinki you’d be interested at!
+There are also different sorts of Helsinki sightseeing tours you can partake to see more of the city in a short amount of time.

 Table of Contents

 This brings us back as to why you should try out sauna if you ever plan a trip to Helsinki.
-You see, when Finns started moving down south to Helsinki, public sauna became in demand because of the hustle and buzzle of the city that keeps its citizens with almost no time to visit their cottages for some sauna time.
+You see, when Finns started moving down south to Helsinki, public sauna became in demand because of the hustleand buzz of the city that keeps its citizens with almost no time to visit their cottages for some sauna time.

 Public saunas in Helsinki became the hub for the locals to rejuvenate and keep the custom going.
 The first one to be opened is located in the Kallio neighborhood and it is called Kotiharju Sauna, it has been in operation since 1928!

 If you’re interested in trying out this one, here are few other sauna places to visit in Helsinki: